matthiasnoback/tactical-ddd-workshop/README.md

 - Consistency boundary
 - Transactional consistency
 - Eventual consistency

+      When examining the use case (or story), ask whether it's the job of the user executing the use case to make the data consistent.

 - Rules of thumb
     - Small aggregates
     - Reference aggregates by identity